 For children with sensory challenges, the holidays can be a tricky time.
-The season is undoubtably exciting, but all that excitement – along with changes in routine, lights, crowded activities, music, lots of smells, and new foods – can simply feel like too much.
+Even though this year may be more low-key than usual, there will still undoubtably be some changes in routine, along with new lights, activities, music, smells, and foods – all of which can simply feel like too much for some kiddos.

-We checked in with our occupational therapists for advice about how to help your child feel calmer during the festivities, so she (and you) can be available to enjoy them!
+We checked in with our occupational therapists for advice about how to help your child feel calmer during the festivities, so they (and you) can be available to enjoy them!

 Stick to routines as much as possible

 With shopping, events, parties, and family gatherings, your daily routines are likely to shift during the holidays.
 But trying to stick to basic routines, like sleep and meal times, can help your child feel regulated.